vuejs/vitepress/docs/en/guide/using-vue.md

 When used in Markdown, `<style scoped>` requires adding special attributes to every element on the current page, which will significantly bloat the page size. `<style module>` is preferred when locally-scoped styling is needed in a page.
 :::

-You also have access to VitePress' runtime APIs such as the [`useData` helper](../reference/runtime-api#usedata), which provides access to current page's metadata:
+You also have access to VitePress' runtime APIs such as the [`useData` helper](../reference/runtime-api#usedata), which provides access to the current page's metadata:

 **Input**